 11a.
 Others - Proceeds from liquidation of Investment of Holding Company in its Subsidiary

-Particulars For the year ended March 31, 2022 •
+Particulars For the year ended March 31, 2022 For the year ended March 31, 2021

 Subsidiary of the Holding Company

 PT Metahelix Lifesciences Indonesia 60.81 -

 12. Contributions to employee benefit trusts